- Exploring Cider and Perry, plus a little on orchards, apples and pears in general.

 - Food and Drink for local real ale brewers, vineyards.

 - Events page for more cider (and real ale) festivals.

 - Sustainability page for other local fruit production.

 The Cider Cycling Route starting from Ledbury is a good one to follow, especially in the spring (blossom) or autumn (harvest and cider production).
-The leaflet is well worth getting and we’ve also made a GPX file available of the shorter route (17 miles) – see Cycling page.
+The leaflet is well worth getting – available from Come Cycling Ledbury.
+We’ve also got a GPX file of the shorter route (17 miles) – see Cycling page.
 Watch out for Big Apple related bike rides and see Producers info below for places en route.

-The Golden Fire app released in June 2016 is well worth installing on your mobile device.
+The Golden Fire app released in June 2016 is worth installing on your mobile device.
 It “pulls together the rich history of cider production in Herefordshire with an up-to-date guide to all the ciders being made in the county today”.
 This includes a useful map.
 No longer available at 2021?

 Visit the Cider Museum in Hereford.

 The Real Cider and Perry Page is a good source, but check the notes for updates.
 CAMRA has an interest in cider and perry and celebrates October and May as Cider & Perry Months.
 Also check out the Cider Workshop website, connected with a Google Group for craft cider and perry makers and enthusiasts.

 Ragmans Lane Farm (Forest of Dean) runs a Cider and Apple Juice Weekend in October (look under Courses on the web site).
 They sell their apple juice locally.